-When you press Options> after saving a video, the following options are available:
+When you press $\langle \blacksquare \rangle$ after saving a video, the following options are available:

-- Record Video: returns to the active camcorder screen so you can take another video. - Send: Allows you to send the video in a message or to an online album.
+- Record Video: returns to the active camcorder screen so you can take another video. - Send: Allows you to send the video in a message or to an online album. - Delete: Deletes the video clip.